nuvela-ai/synthia/README.md

 # Synthia

-Synthia is a project that integrates a Model Context Protocol (MCP) server built with Python and a React-based dashboard for configuring and managing projects.
+Synthia is a project that integrates a Model Context Protocol (MCP) server built with Python and a React-based dashboard for configuring and managing academic research projects.

 ## Project Structure